suvanshenoy/NutriSync/README.md

  NutriSync is an health-care website.

-# LANGUAGES AND FRAMEWORKS USED :
+# Languages and framworks used :

    * Html,Css,Js
    * Vue.js